Measuring the ROI of PLM for Post-Pandemic Success

 - Supported global collaboration and access to design information

-- Supported global manufacturing as work is done with up to date information
+- Supported global manufacturing with real-time data

 - Achieved quality assurance which fosters the business’ reputation

 - Met industry environmental, health and safety regulations